Whipped body butter versus thin lotion — texture comparison

 • Synthetic emulsifiers to keep the water and oil from separating (PEG compounds, polysorbates, glyceryl stearate)

-• Preservatives to prevent the water from growing bacteria and mold (parabens, phenoxyethanol, formaldehyde-releasers like DMDM hydantoin)
+• Preservatives to keep the water from spoiling (parabens, phenoxyethanol, formaldehyde-releasers like DMDM hydantoin)

 • Synthetic fragrances often containing phthalates as solvents and stabilizers